Do You Lose Your CDL if You Get a DUI in Ohio?

 If you are convicted of drunk driving in Ohio, the CDL disqualification period lasts up to one year for a first offense.
 In the event of a second DUI conviction, it results in a lifetime suspension.

-Even after your one-year suspension is over, there are still consequences due to having a DUI conviction on your criminal record.
-For example, you may not be hired once a potential employer gains access to your driving record and holds the charges against you.
-Additionally, insurance premiums will significantly increase.
+Even after your one-year suspension is over, there are still consequences due to having a DUI conviction on your criminal record, including:

 How Our Legal Team Can Help

-Since your future and reputation depend on your CDL, Patituce & Associates are dedicated to helping you obtain the best possible results in your case.
+Since your future and reputation depend on your CDL, the DUI attorneys at Patituce & Associates are dedicated to helping you obtain the best possible results in your case.
 We can investigate your case, collect evidence, create a strong defense strategy, and help you avoid letting a single arrest end your career.